jakewinning/my-portfolio/README.md

-# my-portfolio
+# Jakes test portfolio demo

-This is a test repo for a portfolio
+This is a portfolio demo, it uses AWS and ReactJS